Dcarter15/MastersProgram/README.md

 # Introduction

 Hello!
 Welcome to the repo for my Master's of Artificial Intelligence program.
-I am a little over halfway done at the moment.
+I am almost done!
+I am in the middle of my capstone now.
 So far I have learned a lot and am ready to start applying these skills to my career.

 ## Classes